-With the release of Ben, an important milestone was reached for Save the Orangutan and our partnerorganization BOSF.
+With the release of Ben, an important milestone was reached for Save the Orangutan and our partnerorganization BOS Foundation.
 Ben became orangutan number 500 who now roams free in the rainforest.

-There comes a special time for orangutans in rehabilitation when they get transported to remote parts of the rainforest and start a new life in freedom.
+There comes a special time for orangutans in rehabilitation when they are to be transported to remote parts of the rainforest and start a new life in freedom.

 Long journey to the wild

-That so many orangutans have been re-introduced is an incredible achievement and milestone of dogged and determined effort to save the critically endangered orangutan and its habitat.
+All these orangutans being re-introduced is an incredible achievement and milestone of dogged and determined effort to save the critically endangered orangutan and its habitat.
 This would not have be possible without our loyal donors.
 Thanks for all the support you give!

 Every time an orangutan is released, it is with mixed feelings.
 It is the end of many years of meaningful work, and the beginning of a new chapter for both the orangutan and the people who have attached themselves to it, and now must let go.